con-web-adipp/Tesseract4Analyze/README.md

 ### Language package configuration

-The languages used by the plugin can be specified in a json file:
+The languages used for detection are specified in a json file:

 ```
 C:\ProgramData\Griffeye Technologies\Griffeye Analyze\Data\Plugins\Tesseract4Analyze\Tesseract4AnalyzeSettings.json